Mobile wars: Skinny offers cheapest 'endless' data plan - and includes hotspotting

 • Rod Drury welcome to the Covid 19 party, but wrong on 5G

-Like rivals' 'endless' data plans, unlimited calls and txts are included.
+Like rivals' "endless" data plans, unlimited calls and texts are included.

-And, notably, Skinny's 'endless' data plans include hotspotting (such as sharing a phone's internet connection with another device, such as a laptop, or streaming video to a TV).
+Notably, Skinny's "endless" data plans include hotspotting, such as sharing a phone's internet connection with another device, such as a laptop, or streaming video to a TV.

-Parent Spark excluded hotspotting when it launched its 'endless' data plans earlier this week (starting from $40 per month for 3GB at full speed), although it did offer it as a $10 per month add-on.
+Parent Spark excluded hotspotting when it launched its "endless" data plans this week (starting from $40 a month for 3GB at full speed), although it did offer it as a $10 a month add-on.

-Skinny is even offering a $5 per week endless data plan, meaning you could get unlimited data per month for

-Vodafone was the first to offer offer 'endless' data across all levels of plan back in February, with plans starting from $40 per month for 4GB at full tilt.
-Hotspotting was included, as was an option to buy more data at full-speed (something not matched by Spark or Skinny so far.
-See more pricing at the foot of this story.
-Speed is throttled to 1.2 megabits per second or standard definition video-only level once you hit your data limit.
+Vodafone was the first to offer "endless" data across all levels of plans in February, starting from $40 a month for 4GB at full tilt.
+Hotspotting was included, as was an option to buy more data at full-speed, which has not been matched by Spark or Skinny so far.
+Speed is throttled to 1.2 megabits a second or standard definition video-only level once you hit your data limit.

 2degrees has yet to join Spark and Vodafone in introducing across-the-board endless data plans, but does have an $85 "unlimited" data plan that gives you 40GB before throttling to 1mbit/s.
-It includes hotspotting, though subject to speed limits if there is network congestion ("unlimited" data plans for power users were the rage last year).
+It includes hotspotting, though subject to speed limits if there is network congestion.
+"Unlimited" data plans for power users were the rage last year.

-In the fixed-line market, all of the major players have introduced unlimited data at no extra cost as a Covid-19 relief measure.
+In the fixed-line market, all the major players have introduced unlimited data at no extra cost as a Covid-19 relief measure.

 Vodafone's endless mobile data pricing